 Don't approach the APC in its entirety.
 The APC consists of multiple parts that allow you to prove your competence, including summary of experience, case study, presentation and interview.
 Tackle each of these elements individually so you keep making consistent progress without feeling overwhelmed.

 The APC process is certainly the most in-depth assessment I have participated in; but then nothing that is worth having is handed out freely.
 The introduction of the Building Safety Bill following the Grenfell disaster has placed emphasis on proving competency.
-The shareholders in the construction process and the new role of the Health and Safety Executive building safety regulator will require a standard of competency to be proven in the future.
+The stakeholders in the construction process and the new role of the Health and Safety Executive building safety regulator will require a standard of competency to be proven in the future.
 Given the rising demand for demonstrating competence in building control and indeed across the entire built environment, everyone should be pushing to achieve the higher standard and achieving RICS membership.

-• Speak to colleagues working in local authorities and the private sector as approved Inspectors.
+Speak to colleagues working in local authorities and the private sector as approved inspectors.
 We conduct similar functions and may need to work together occasionally, so it is important you know how these functions differ and relate according to which sector you work in.

-• Organise at least one external mock interview.
+- Organise at least one external mock interview.
 It should be conducted in a fashion as similar to the actual interview as possible, and should involve being interviewed by experts in your field who are unknown to you.
 If you can't arrange this, try at least to have an informal questioning from your colleagues.
 Being familiar with the process of the RICS interview questioning will give you a boost in confidence on the interview day.

-• Practice your presentation as much as possible.
+Practise your presentation as much as possible.
 It is the first impression the panel will have of you, and can set the interview up for a positive start.

-• Be the assessor.
+- Be the assessor.
 Read through your submission and try to create questions based on what you have written – you will be surprised how many of these you will get asked at the interview.
 It is also a good idea to ask colleagues to review the submission and come up with some questions.

 Passing the interview